 In the dramatic final minutes, both Allison and Julian successfully spelled one word, then missed the next.
 Sometimes, they both misspelled the words they were given.

 At the conclusion, Allison aced "abience" -- meaning a tendency to withdraw from objects or situations.
 Julian misspelled "mimetic" -- a resemblance that some organisms exhibit to the natural world that helps provide camouflage.
 Then, Allison won by spelling "chauffeur" correctly.

 Allison will represent Contra Costa in the national bee May 25-31 in Washington, D.C.
-Julian and Caroline Bell from Joaquin Moraga Intermediate School will compete at the state middle school bee, while Andrea Ouyang of John Baldwin Elementary in Danville and Connor Asercion of St. Jerome Catholic Elementary School in El Cerrito will participate in the state elementary bee.
+Julian and Caroline Bell from Joaquin Moraga Intermediate School will compete at the state middle school bee, while Andrea Ouyang of John Baldwin Elementary in Danville and Connor Asercion of St.

 Kelly Xi of Hercules Middle School finished fifth in the Contra Costa contest.

 Theresa Harrington covers the Walnut Creek area.
 Reach her at 925-945-4764 or email@example.com.